bloominstituteoftechnology/Preprocessing-II/README.md

 At this point, you have been introduced to LESS variables, nesting, mixins, escaping, importing and more.
 This project incorporates a small amount of everything.
 You will need to be able to navigate the file structure and make the following updates:

-##Project 2 - Organize imports, use mixins, functions, escaping, namespacing by building and updating a single web page.
+## Project 2 - Organize imports, use mixins, functions, escaping, namespacing by building and updating a single web page.
+This project will be broken into two main tasks:
+1. Using imports to build a LESS structure.
+2. Demonstrate that you can use mixins, escaping, functions and stretching to see if you can use namespaces.

+Start by forking and cloning this repo then get started on the tasks.
+Good luck!

-## Task 1 - Import
+## Task 1 - Importing
 Notice that the LESS folder in this project has several .less files now.
 Task 1 is to correctly import the .less files into index.less in the following order:

 1. reset.less